hanhanAnderson/Events/README.md

 ## Insights
-##### Events Source
-We use TicketMaster API to gather events, based on your geoIP location.
+  -We use TicketMaster API to gather events, based on your geoIP location.
-All events you viewed are stored in the backend database(MySQL & MongoDB supported), along with login info and favorite info.
+  -All events you viewed are stored in the backend database(MySQL & MongoDB supported), along with login info and favorite info.
-We have an algorithm to determine what kind of events to recommend based on personal favorite items' catagories, view history and other users' favorites, etc.
+  -We have an algorithm to determine what kind of events to recommend based on personal favorite items' catagories, view history and other users' favorites, etc.